Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Introduction

 The paper is organized as follows.
 In Section \ref{sec_regulated}, we first recall some preliminaries on Gaussian processes and then introduce the concept of a weakly regulated process.
 It allows giving a meaning to the one-sided limits $X_{s\pm}$ without imposing any path regularity assumption on $X$, provided that the functions in the Cameron-Martin space of $X$ are regulated.
+These one-sided limits appear in our general version of It\^o's formula in Theorem \ref{thm:Ito}.
 In Section \ref{sec_regulated}, we also study the set of stochastic discontinuities for weakly regulated Gaussian processes.
-Section \ref{sec_integral} is devoted to our notion of Wick-Skorokhod integration, which we define in terms of the $S$-transform and the Henstock-Kurzweil integral.
+In Section \ref{sec_Malliavin}, we recall the definition of the Malliavin derivative and of the divergence operator, with an emphasis on the role of the $S$-transform and of regularity in the Cameron-Martin space.
+The observations in Section \ref{sec_Malliavin} serve as a main motivation for our notion of Wick-Skorokhod integration, which we define in Section \ref{sec_integral} in terms of the $S$-transform and the Henstock-Kurzweil integral.
 This $S$-transform approach has already been adopted in \cite{BeBernoulli, Be2014}, and actually, can be viewed as a main tool for studying Hitsuda-Skorokhod integration in a white noise framework as in \cite{Leb} and the references therein.
 We also show, that our integrals extends the classical stochastic It\^o integral for predictable integrands to anticipating integrands in the case that $X$ is a Gaussian martingale.
 After these preparations we can state and prove our It\^o formula in its general form in Section \ref{sec_ito}.
+Section \ref{sec:fBm} is devoted to subordinated fractional Brownian motion.
 We finally explain how to check the required structural assumption on the Cameron-Martin space in Section \ref{sec_reg} and compare our assumptions to the ones imposed in the existing literature in Section \ref{sec_comparison}.
 In the appendix, we provide, following ideas of \cite{No}, a chain rule for the Henstock-Kurzweil integral, which is required in our proof of It\^o's formula.